saxamaphone69/xl/README.md

 ####Stuff You Need

-[Firefox Nightly](http://nightly.mozilla.org/) browser.
-I use CSS variables which __ARE NOT__ supported officially yet.
-I actually think you need to flip the switch on them in `about:config`.
-I'm also going to get rid of the `-moz` prefix on `border-box` cause that's also new in Nightly.

-Then, download [Ionicons](http://ionicons.com/) and then change the reference on Line 5 of the CSS to where you have it saved.
+Currently only Firefox is supported, as this userstyle uses CSS variables, which __ARE NOT__ supported officially yet.

 AdBlock Plus filters like this:

-(add-ons > adblock > options > filter preferences > custom filters tab)
+(add-ons > adblock plus > options > filter preferences > custom filters tab)

 ```
 *//s.4cdn.org/image/title/*